KondapalliLahari/AI-Resume-Analyzer/README.md

     PDF Generation
         ReportLab

-Project Workflow
+Project Workflow:

-User uploads a resume.
+User uploads a resume:

     Resume text is extracted and cleaned.
     Skills and resume sections are identified.
     Job Description is analyzed.